mebeim/aoc/2019/README.md

 minimum amount of steps possible.
 That number of steps is the answer to the puzzle.

-The maze itself it's pretty standard 2D maze where we can only move in four directions (up, down, left, right) and not in diagonal.
+The maze itself is a pretty standard 2D maze where we can only move in four directions (up, down, left, right) and not in diagonal.
 There is a twist though: we cannot pass through a door unless we collect the corresponding key first.
 Each uppercase letter in the maze is a door which is opened by the corresponding key, which is a lowercase letter.
+In other words, a door can be treated like a wall `#` if we don't have its key, and like an empty cell `.` otherwise.

-It's important to familiarize with the problem before starting to think about a solution right away, therefore you should probably read the original problem statement (linked above), which also contains exaples.
+It's important to familiarize with the problem before starting to think about a solution right away, therefore you should probably read the original problem statement (linked above), which also contains examples.
 Done?
 Okay, let's go!

 There are a lot of points in the maze which are empty spaces.
 To make the graph simpler, and therefore also speed-up any exploration that we are going to run on